 • Automated bill capture, enabling users to import bills via email or mobile device and have relevant data extracted automatically.

-• Multiple payment options, including ACH transfers, physical checks, and real-time payments, providing flexibility in how bills are settled.
+• Multiple payment options, including ACH transfers and physical checks, provide flexibility in how bills are settled.

 These enhancements are designed to be embedded within the broader QuickBooks Online experience, eliminating the need to rely on third-party applications for basic AP functionality.